 - Advanced Practice - all second-year students will register for LAW 140 (Advanced Practice).

-- Professional Responsibility - all students must register for LAW 115 (Professional Responsibility).
-LAW 115 is a graduation requirement and is required for third-year practice.
-Students may wish to take this course as a 2L to enable them to try court cases in the summer before the 3L year or during the 3L year (LAW 309 Evidence is also required).
+- Professional Responsibility - all students must register for LAW 115 Professional Responsibility or LAW 117 Legal Profession.
+LAW 115 or LAW 117 is a graduation requirement and is required for third-year practice.
+Students may wish to take either course as a 2L to enable them to try court cases in the summer before the 3L year or during the 3L year (LAW 309 Evidence is also required).

 - Earned Credits Requirements - you must earn a minimum of 10 credit hours in the semester and must earn a minimum of 20 credit hours in an academic year.